piisa/piisa/docs/index.md

 ## 4. Usage

 We are developing a reference software of this specification, delivered as a set of Python packages that implement each block in the architecture.
-Check [Libraies](libraries.md) and an introductory [usage document](usage.md) to find out how it has been structured and how to use it.
+Check the [libraries](libraries.md) and an introductory [usage document](usage.md) to find out how it has been structured and how to use it.